robustrobotics/nonasymptotic-mp/README.md

 in the main project directory.

-The minimal installation uses [pynndescent](https://pynndescent.readthedocs.io/en/latest/index.html) to construct an approximate K-nearest neighbors graph (that forms the PRM), which is slow when points grow larger than ~1e5.
+The minimal installation uses [pynndescent](https://pynndescent.readthedocs.io/en/latest/index.html) to construct an approximate K-nearest neighbors graph (that forms the PRM), which is slow when input set of points grow larger than ~1e5.

-You can optionally install [kgraph](https://github.com/aaalgo/kgraph) a much faster ANN library, which has a component that must be built from source.
+You can optionally install [kgraph](https://github.com/aaalgo/kgraph) (a much faster ANN library), which has a component that must be built from source.
 The dependencies require a modern installation of `cmake`, `g++`, and `BOOST`.
 The installation _should_ be straightforward (the one included on the github repo).